Foodle Club

 Can I freeze chicken and mushroom quiche?

-Why not pin this chicken and mushroom pie recipe so you can make it later.
+Why not pin this chicken and mushroom pie recipe to one of your Pinterest boards so you can find it easily?
+Just click on the image below.

 A baked chicken and mushroom quiche.